AndrijaS37N/TMRG/README.md

 # TMRG
 <h3>The Mighty Rio Grande.</h3>

-Continuing to study algorithmic problems and C/C++.
+Continuing to study algorithmic problems, do various programming tasks, create my own structures and learn more C/C++.
-The previous practising repo for C/C++ is [doomrecey](https://github.com/AndrijaS37N/doomrecey).
+The previous practising repository for C/C++ is [doomrecey](https://github.com/AndrijaS37N/doomrecey).